-Kenanga KLCI Daily (-1x) Inverse ETF ("the Fund") was constituted pursuant to the executed Deed dated 4 September 2019 ("the Deed") between Kenanga Investors Berhad ("the Manager") and RHB Trustees Berhad ("the Trustee").
-The Fund commenced operations on 20 December 2019 and listed on Bursa on 9 January 2020, and will continue to be in operation until terminated as provided under Clause 26 of the Deed.
+Kenanga KLCI Daily (-1x) Inverse ETF (the "Fund") was constituted pursuant to the executed Deed dated 4 September 2019 (the "Deed") between Kenanga Investors Berhad (the "Manager") and RHB Trustees Berhad (the "Trustee").
+On 13 July 2023, the First Supplemental Deed was entered between the Manager and the Trustee to modify the Principal Deed in order to incorporate recent changes to the relevant laws.
+The Fund commenced operations on 20 December 2019 and listed on Bursa on 9 January 2020, and will continue to be in operation until terminated as provided under Clause 26 of the Deed

-Kenanga Investors Berhad is a wholly-owned subsidiary of Kenanga Investment Bank Berhad that is listed on the Main Market of Bursa Malaysia Securities Berhad.
+Kenanga Investors Berhad, is a wholly-owned subsidiary of Kenanga Investment Bank Berhad that is listed on the Main Market of Bursa Malaysia Securities Berhad.
 All of these companies are incorporated in Malaysia.

-The principal place of business of the Manager is Level 14, Kenanga Tower, 237, Jalan Tun Razak, 50400 Kuala Lumpur,
+The principal place of business of the Manager is Level 14.
+Kenanga Tower, 237, Jalan Tun Razak, 50400 Kuala Lumpur.

-The Fund is listed on the Main Market of Bursa Malaysia Securities Berhad from 13 January 2020 and aims to provide daily performance, before fees and expenses, which closely corresponds to the daily performance of the benchmark, the FTSE Bursa Malaysia KLCI Daily Short (Price) Index, as provided by FTSE International Limited ("the Index Provider").
+The Fund is listed on the Main Market of Bursa Malaysia Securities Berhad from 13 January 2020 and aims to provide daily performance, before fees and expenses, which closely corresponds to the daily performance of the benchmark, the FTSE Bursa Malaysia KLCI Daily Short (Price) Index, as provided by FTSE International Limited (the "Index Provider").
 The Manager intends to adopt a futures-based replication investment strategy to achieve the investment objective of the Fund.